-Did you know that President John F. Kennedy came up with the idea for VISTA?
-Or that many of the best-known anti-poverty programs, including Head Start and credit unions, were created by VISTA members?
-VISTA has been on the front lines in the fight against poverty in America for 50 years.
+Did you know that President Kennedy introduced the idea of VISTA to Congress in 1963?
+Or that many of the best-known anti-poverty programs, including Head Start and Credit Unions, were expanded by VISTA members?
+VISTA has been on the forefront of ending poverty in America for 50 years.

 Throughout 2015, we will recognize 50 years of Volunteers In Service To America.
 VISTA was founded in 1965 as a national service program to fight poverty in America.
 In 1993, VISTA was incorporated into the AmeriCorps network of programs.